 At Mighty Leaf, we consider it our responsibility to make a positive impact in the communities we rely on.
-Whether it’s through donations or the inspiring volunteer efforts of the Mighty Leaf Tea staff, we are passionate about empowering women to reach their whole potential.
 That is why we created the “Mighty Leaf for Mighty Women” initiative.

 Why Mighty Leaf for Mighty Women

 Women make up the majority of the tea labor force; 70% of tea garden workers are women.
 Yet, women rarely, if ever, rise to supervisor-level roles.We believe that by giving women access to more education and opportunity they have the power to make a difference not just in their own lives, but in the lives of their families and communities.

 Every year, we will select several non-profit organizations to partner with.
 This year, Mighty Leaf is partnering with She’s the First.
 She’s the First is a global non-profit that provides scholarships to girls in low-income countries with the goal of creating first-generation graduates and next-generation leaders.

 This year, Mighty Leaf is sponsoring ten She’s the First scholars.
 With our funding, these scholars will receive the text books and the support programs that they need in order to succeed inside and outside of the classroom.
 Meet some of the She’s The First Scholars in India: